vorni22/operating-systems/chapters/compute/user-level-threads/reading/user-level-threads.md

 Use `strace` to find calls to `clone()` in the execution of `simple`.
 Can you find any?
-Provide your answer in this [quiz](../drills/questions/fiber-strace.md) Remember that `clone()` is the system call used to create **kernel-level** threads, as pointed out [here](clone).
+Provide your answer in this [quiz](../drills/questions/fiber-strace.md) Remember that `clone()` is the system call used to create **kernel-level** threads, as pointed out [here](../../processes/guides/clone.md).

 ## Synchronization

 By default, the fibers that run on the same thread are synchronized - no race-conditions can occur.
-This is illustrated by the `user-level-threads/support/sum.cc` implementation.
+This is illustrated by the `chapters/compute/user-level-threads/guides/user-level-threads/support/sum.cc` implementation.

 The user can, however, implement further synchronization, by using the `yield()` call, or classic synchronization methods, like mutexes, barriers and condition variables.

 ### Yielding

 As the scheduler is cooperative, each fiber can yield (or not), to allow another fiber to run.
-Follow the `user-level-threads/support/yield_launch.cc` implementation and run it.
+Follow the `compute/user-level-threads/guides/user-level-threads/support/yield_launch.cc` implementation and run it.
 Note the `boost::fibers::launch::dispatch` parameter provided to the fiber constructor.
-It notifies the scheduler to start the fibre as soon as it is created.
+It notifies the scheduler to start the fiber as soon as it is created.
 In order to explain the output, we must consider that the fibers are created by a **main fiber**, that is scheduled along with the others, in this case.

 #### Practice